Evidence

 Frequently asked questions

-Where should I sit: Anywhere
+Where should I sit: Visitors may take any open seat.

 Is there a cap on the number of guests who can observe per class?
-Limit to 2 prospective students

 Are there test days that the class will not be open for observations?
-MARCH 3 (writing workshop)